FACT-Finder-Web-Components/documentation/markdown/en/documentation/field-roles.md

 ## FieldRoles

-**IMPORTANT** This section describes an essential part of the integration of FACT-Finder using Web Components.
+This section describes an essential part of the integration of FACT-Finder using Web Components.
 FACT-Finder and Web Components _depend_ on a proper definition of these roles.
 A missing definition can result in unexpected behaviors that might look like bugs.